secureblue/secureblue/README.md

 - Disable passwordless sudo for rpm-ostree
 - Setting more restrictive file permissions (Based on recommendations from [lynis](https://cisofy.com/lynis/))
 - Installing dnf-automatic and chkrootkit
-- Disabling unprivileged user namespaces and removing flatpak
+- Disabling unprivileged user namespaces
+- Replacing bubblewrap with bubblewrap-suid so flatpak can be used without unprivileged user namespaces
 - Sets numerous hardening kernel parameters (Inspired by [Madaidan's Hardening Guide](https://madaidans-insecurities.github.io/guides/linux-hardening.html))
 - Installs and enables [hardened_malloc](https://github.com/GrapheneOS/hardened_malloc) globally
 - Installing Chromium from the koji updates-testing repo to always have the latest version of chromium, the stable chromium package lags behind on security patches ([Why chromium?](https://grapheneos.org/usage#web-browsing))